danoh07/DroneZ_App/README.md

 # DroneZ App for connecting the drone to the users Phone

-## This projects aims to:
+## In this project, there are currently two applications:
+- #### Flutter application
+- #### Andriod Stuido application

+In the future we plan to implement more features from the Andriod Stuido applaction to the Flutter application for cross platform support.

+## Flutter App Features:
+- Connect to Tello drone
-- Create a UI for controlling future DroneZ drone
+- Manaual Controls for the Tello drone
+- Automatic Controls for the Tello drone where users can excute pre-programmed paths
+- receieve stream data from the Tello drone

+## Andriod Studio App Features:
-- Handles drone using virtual controls
+- Connect to Tello drone
-- Set Path for drones to go in given map environment
-- Stream video from the drone to the phone
+- Manaual Controls for the Tello drone
-- Support multiplatform: IOS and Andriod support
+- Automatic Controls for the Tello drone where users can excute pre-programmed paths
+- Display video stream and preform YOLO object dectection algorithm
+- Record videos from Tello video stream

 ## Getting Started
 - To deploy the application on your machine, you will need to install Dart, Flutter, and Android Studio